University of Alaska Anchorage: Athletics

 UAA's athletic teams, known as the Seawolves, compete in 13 NCAA sports: men's ice hockey, men's and women's basketball, men's and women's skiing, men's and women's cross country, women's gymnastics, men's and women's indoor and outdoor track and field, and women's volleyball.
-The university is an NCAA Division I school for gymnastics and ice hockey, and a member of the Western Collegiate Hockey Association.
+The university is an NCAA Division I school for gymnastics and ice hockey.
 UAA is a Division II member of the Great Northwest Athletic Conference in men's and women's basketball, volleyball, men's and women's cross country, men's and women's indoor track and field, and men's and women's outdoor track and field.
 Other conference affiliations are the Mountain Pacific Sports Federation (gymnastics) and the Rocky Mountain Intercollegiate Ski Association.

-Over the years, the Seawolves have produced multiple national champions in skiing and gymnastics as well as several NCAA Tournament bids in other sports.
+Over the years, the Seawolves have produced multiple national champions in skiing and track & field, as well as several NCAA Tournament bids in other sports.

-UAA sports regularly received national television exposure thanks to the now-defunct Great Alaska Shootout basketball tournament, held at the Alaska Airlines Center.
-The Kendall Hockey Classic is one of the top preseason college hockey tournaments in the country, and the Seawolf volleyball team hosts some of the top Division II programs every September in the SpringHill Suites Invitational.
+UAA men's basketball regularly received national television exposure thanks to the Great Alaska Shootout, held from 1978–2017, while the women's Great Alaska Shootout (1980–99, 2001–17, 2022–current) is still hosted at the Alaska Airlines Center.

-The Seawolves train and compete in some of Alaska's top facilities, including the Sullivan Arena for hockey and the Alaska Airlines Center for volleyball, gymnastics and basketball.
+The Seawolves train and compete in some of Alaska's top facilities, including the Avis Alaska Sports Complex and Sullivan Arena for hockey, and the Alaska Airlines Center for volleyball, gymnastics and basketball.
 UAA's alpine skiers take advantage of nearby Mount Alyeska, a world-class slope, while the Nordic skiers and cross-country runners use Anchorage's intricate trail system to train in a recreational getaway.
-The 5,000 seat Alaska Airlines Center opened in September 2014, replacing the Wells Fargo Sports Complex as the home of UAA's athletic department and programs.
+The 5,000 seat Alaska Airlines Center opened in September 2014, replacing the Avis Alaska Sports Complex as the primary home of UAA's athletic department and programs.

 Student life

-The University of Alaska Anchorage is an open enrollment institution but remains selective with an acceptance rate of 75-80% from 2010 to 14.
+The University of Alaska Anchorage is an open enrollment institution but remains selective with an acceptance rate of 75–80% from 2010 to 14.
 The student-faculty ratio at UAA is 12:1, and 53.1 percent of classes enroll fewer than 20 students.
 The most popular majors at UAA are Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Engineering; Psychology; and Social Sciences.
 The average freshman retention rate, an indicator of student satisfaction, is 71.3 percent.

 Housing

-UAA's student housing comprises nearly 1,000 students:

-Three co-educational residence halls (North, West, and East Halls), completed in 1998.
-Each holds 230 students, most living in individual bedrooms; rooms are grouped in suites of one, two, or four.

-The Main Apartment Complex (MAC), completed in 1984, was once family housing.
-There are 74 four-bedroom apartments in six buildings, each housing four same-sex students.

-The Templewood Apartments hold 80 students in 20 apartments.
+UAA's residential community consists of approximately 950 beds across five distinct living areas: East Hall, Main Apartment Complex (MAC), North Hall, Templewood Townhomes and West Hall.